BND Hamburger Icon

 2. Involve your sales department early in the adoption process.

 All the experts we consulted agreed on one thing: Failure to involve the sales department in the implementation process will cause problems in the future.
-Of course, high-level purchasing decisions aren’t typically made democratically, nor should they be, but choosing a few tech-savvy sales department members to sit in on demos can help you get buy-in from other associates.
+Of course, high-level purchasing decisions aren’t typically made democratically, nor should they be.
+But choosing a few tech-savvy sales department members to sit in on demos can help you get buy-in from other associates.

 Additionally, having senior sales staff and managers on board early creates a great built-in support system for associates who are more resistant to change.